fenggroup/allanlab/_pages/home.md

 **computational modeling and simulation**.
 </p>
 <p>
-We are looking for PhD students starting in January 2023.
+We are looking for PhD students starting in Fall 2024.
 Our program is affiliated with the [Rackham Graduate School](https://rackham.umich.edu/) at the [University of Michigan](https://umich.edu/) and is administered by [UM-Dearborn](https://umdearborn.edu/).
-[Contact Dr. Fred Feng](mailto:fredfeng@umich.edu) if you are interested.
+Contact Dr. Fred Feng if you are interested.
 </p>
 </div>
 <br>